galaxyproject/galaxy-hub/src/support/account-quotas/index.md

    * **Datasets in a *deleted* state are still part of your quota usage.**
    * **Datasets must be *purged* (permenently deleted) to not count toward quota.**

- 3. Find Histories that have been shared with you, and unshare those not needed.
+### Find Histories that have been shared with you, and unshare those not needed
    * All account Histories owned by others, but shared with you, can be reviewed under **User > Histories shared with me**.
    * Review the list.
 There may be none!
    * Only a small fraction of the data content in "Histories shared with me" are part of your own quota usage, and *unsharing* will not significantly reduce quota usage for most end-users.
 However, if there are hundreds (or more!), or many large histories shared with you, clearing these up periodically (*unsharing*) could be worth it.